• Skip to primary navigation

 Instructions

-• Crack the eggs into a bowl and beat them with sugar and oil.
+• Crack egg into a bowl and beat it with sugar and oil.

-• Sift the flour and baking powder into the bowl, and mix them with a spatula until no powder is visible.
+• Sift flour and baking powder into the bowl, and mix everything together with a spatula until no powder is visible.

-• Lightly coat your hands with a small amount of oil (not included in the recipe) to prevent the dough from sticking to them, and then roll the dough into 1.2 inches (3cm) diameter balls.
+• Lightly coat your hands with a small amount of oil (not included in the recipe) to prevent the dough from sticking to them, and roll the dough into balls, each about 1.2 inches (3 cm) in diameter.

-• Pour oil into a pot and heat it to a temperature of 300-320°F (150-160°C).
-Then, place the dough rounds into the oil and deep-fry them for about 5-6 minutes until they crack and turn golden brown.
+• Pour oil into a pot and heat it to a temperature of 300-320℉ (150-160℃).
+Then, place the dough balls into the pot and deep-fry them for about 5-6 minutes until they crack and turn golden brown.

 Notes